-- Preview Email Newsletter

 CORVALLIS, Ore. - Low-resolution online videos are less likely to influence opinion and also more likely to dissuade viewers from engaging with future content, research by Oregon State University scientists shows.

-The study carries major implications for the design and delivery of video content and suggests more PR
+The study carries major implications for the design and delivery of video content and suggests that deviations from high-quality presentations c more PR

 Virginia Commonwealth University: At-home Calcium Testing Device Could Have Wide-ranging Impact in Health Care (10)